michaeljstutz/node-data-migrator/README.md

 * isEqual
 * notEqual

-If you do not like the way one of the above functions handles the condition mapping you can simply add a new condition using the same name as above.
+You can override the above internal functions by adding your own using [`addCondition`](#addCondition) and passing the same key value.

 ###<a name="addNormalizer"></a>addNormalizer(params)

-Adds new normalizer(s) to the private normalizers object.
+Adds one or more normalizers to the private object.
 This allows the use of key based string references in the addPath functions.

 **Since**